DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Method

 We use DALL-E's ability to condition distribution $p_\theta$ on image masks in three ways.
 First, if there are objects in the scene that a robot is not allowed to move, we add their contours to $I_M$.
-This prevents DALL-E from generating these objects in different poses while still allowing for other objects to be placed on top or in them (e.g. a basket can not be moved, but other objects can be placed inside it).
+This prevents DALL-E from generating these objects in different poses while still allowing for other objects to be placed on top or in them (e.g. a basket cannot be moved, but other objects can be placed inside it).
 Second, we add a mask of the tabletop's edges in our scene to $I_M$ to visually ground the generated images.
 This prevents objects from being placed on the edge of the generated image.
-Additionally, we found throughout our experiments that it incentivises DALL-E to create objects of appropriate sizes.
-Third, we subtract segmentation masks of all the movable objects from $I_M$, with enlarged masks to avoid any shadows remaining.
-Avoiding shadows is essential, as if DALL-E sees any shadows of objects in their original poses, it will generate objects in the same poses to fit with those shadows, hindering its ability to generate novel and diverse images.
+Additionally, we found empirically that this makes the generated objects have more appropriate sizes.
+Third, we subtract segmentation masks of all the movable objects from $I_M$, with enlarged masks to remove their shadows.
+Removing these shadows from $I_M$ is helpful, as if DALL-E sees shadows of objects in their original poses, it often generates objects in the same poses to fit with those shadows, making it harder to generate novel goal poses.

-Using the prompt $\ell$ and the image mask $I_M$, we sample a batch of images from the conditional distribution $p_\theta(I_G |y, I_M)$, representing the text-to-image model.
+Using the prompt $\ell$ and the image mask $I_M$, we sample a batch of images from the conditional distribution $p_\theta(I_G |\ell, I_M)$, representing the text-to-image model.
 We do so using an automated script and OpenAI's web API.
+Examples of generated images are shown in Fig. \ref{fig:example-gens}.